 § 1.
 A student is awarded a degree or diploma for a programme if he is declared to have successfully passed the programme as a whole.

-A student will automatically be declared to have passed if he has taken all the examinations for the programme and if all those examinations resulted in credit certificates or in scores being awarded at deliberations, as set out in the provisions below.
+§ 2.
+A student will, at the end of the programme, automatically be declared to have passed if he has taken all the examinations for the programme and if all those examinations resulted in credit certificates.